catarinaacsilva/webgl-game/README.md

 - Browser suports WebGl.
 You can test on this website

-- Textures doesn't work on chrome and Firefox.
-Use edge or change flags on chrome (security problem) or run this command:
+- textures doesn't work on chrome (use Firefox or Edge) or change flags on chrome (security problem)
-    `NAMEOFBROWSER --allow-file-access-from-files`

 - Images to textures must be: